Ángel Cabrera: European Tour

-2007 U.S. Open win

 Cabrera won his first major championship at the 2007 U.S. Open at Oakmont near Pittsburgh.
 He finished the tournament at 5-over, topping runners-up Tiger Woods and Jim Furyk by one stroke.
 Cabrera entered the third round as the leader at even par, after finishing the first round at 1-under, and shooting 1-over on the second day.
 He struggled during the third round, finishing 6 strokes over par, putting him 4 strokes behind Aaron Baddeley and two behind Woods.
 Cabrera rebounded and came back strong on the last day.
-He birdied one of the longest par-3 holes in major championship history when he sunk a 20 ft putt at the 8th hole, which played at a lengthy 300 yd on Sunday.
+He birdied one of the longest par-3 holes in major championship history when he sank a 20 ft putt at the 8th hole, which played at a lengthy 300 yd on Sunday.
 Cabrera finished one stroke under par, bringing him down to 5-over (285) for the championship, just enough to secure his first career major victory.
 At a post-round interview Cabrera said "Well, there are some players that have psychologists, some have sportologists, I smoke."

 Cabrera became the first Argentine player to win the U.S. Open and the second to win a major, joining Roberto De Vicenzo, who won the British Open in 1967 at Royal Liverpool (Hoylake).
 Cabrera received the 2007 Olimpia de Oro ("Golden Olympia") as Argentina's sportsperson of the year.

-2009 Masters win

 Cabrera won the Masters Tournament in 2009 in a three-way sudden-death playoff, seeing off Chad Campbell after the first playoff hole, and defeating Kenny Perry on the second.
 On the first playoff hole, the 18th, Cabrera missed right of the fairway, leaving his ball stymied directly behind a tree.
 On his second shot, he hit a shot right of the tree that would have sent the golf ball onto the 10th hole fairway, but ended up hitting another tree about 30 yd ahead, bouncing left and settling in the center of the 18th fairway.
 He and Perry both got up-and-down for par, while Campbell missed his 4 ft par putt and was eliminated.
 On the second playoff hole, the 10th, Cabrera made par to defeat Perry, becoming the first Argentine to win the Masters.
 He was the lowest-ranked golfer to win the Masters, having been ranked 69th before the tournament.